gary-rowe/SimpleScaffolding/README.md

 ### Try it now...

-This project contains an example of a User DTO.
+This project contains an example of a DTO (`AdminUser`).
 Run `Scaffolding.main()` with `scaffolding.js` set as above.
-In the blink of an eye you'll have a template under `src/test/resources/scaffolding`.
+In the blink of an eye you'll have a few templates under `src/test/resources/scaffolding`.
+Take a look at what has been extracted - in particular examine the comments.

 ### Generate code from templates